Common sense

 It was at the beginning of the 18th century that this old philosophical term first acquired its modern English meaning: "Those plain, self-evident truths or conventional wisdom that one needed no sophistication to grasp and no proof to accept precisely because they accorded so well with the basic (common sense) intellectual capacities and experiences of the whole social body."
-This began with Descartes's criticism of it, and what came to be known as the dispute between "rationalism" and "empiricism".
-In the opening line of one of his most famous books, Discourse on Method, Descartes established the most common modern meaning, and its controversies, when he stated that everyone has a similar and sufficient amount of common sense (bon sens), but it is rarely used well.
-Therefore, a skeptical logical method described by Descartes needs to be followed and common sense should not be overly relied upon.
+Interest in this concept was partly in reaction to Descartes's critical remarks about the French term bon sens, and it was connected to the dispute between "rationalism" and "empiricism" and the arguments for different types of scientific method.
+In the opening line of one of his most famous books, Discourse on Method, Descartes stated that everyone has a similar and sufficient amount of common or good sense (bon sens), but it is rarely used well.
+Therefore, a skeptical logical method needs to be followed, and common sense should not be overly relied upon.
 In the ensuing 18th century Enlightenment era, common sense came to be seen more positively as the basis for empiricist modern thinking.
 It was contrasted to metaphysics, which was, like Cartesianism, associated with the Ancien Régime.
 Thomas Paine's polemical pamphlet Common Sense (1776) has been described as the most influential political pamphlet of the 18th century, affecting both the American and French revolutions.
 Today, the concept of common sense, and how it should best be used, remains linked to many of the most perennial topics in epistemology and ethics, with special focus often directed at the philosophy of the modern social sciences.